 Gruden is now an analyst for “Monday Night Football.’’
 The Bucs’ matchup against the Falcons at Raymond James Stadium is their only MNF appearance in 2017.: »READ MORE ABOUT COACH GRUDEN HERE»VIDEO: Druden's Presentation highlights

 Anthony Kevin Dungy - Head Coach (1996 - 2001)

 2018 - RING OF HONOR: Honored, Monday, September 24th, 2018, during the MONDAY NIGHT Football Pittsburgh Steelers halftime presentation.
 "Tony Dungy’s impact on the Buccaneers and the Tampa Bay community is not measured in terms of wins and losses," said Buccaneers Owner/Co-Chairman Bryan Glazer.
 "Tony transformed our entire organization and established a winning culture that set the foundation for the most successful era in our franchise’s history.
 Through his exceptional leadership, Tony set a new benchmark for excellence on and off the field that we still strive to achieve to this day."

 Dungy will become the 12th member of the Ring of Honor, and the third former head coach to have his name placed among the franchise's all-time greats.: »READ MORE ABOUT COACH DUNGY HERE»VIDEO: BuccaneersFan.com Favorite Announcement Video

 (Please note we would like to feature fan photographs from the stadium...
-If you have one and would like to share please contact us)
+If you have one and would like to share from prior years please contact us)